gshipley/enterprise_training/AdminTraining.md

 If the restore process worked correctly, you should see the restored application running just as it was before the delete operating that you performed earlier in this lab.

+##**Viewing a thread dump of an application**

+**Note:** The following sections requires a Ruby or JBoss application type.
+Since we have not created one yet in this class, read through the material below but don’t actually perform the commands until a later lab.

+You can trigger a thread dump for Ruby and JBoss applications using the *rhc threaddump* command.
+A thread dump is a snapshot of the state of all threads that are part of the runtime process.
+If an application appears to have stalled or is running out of resources, a thread dump can help to reveal the state of the runtime, to identify what might be causing any issues and ultimately to help resolve the problem.
+To trigger a thread dump execute the following command:

+	$ rhc threaddump -a ApplicationName

+After running this command using JBoss or Ruby application, you will be given a log file that you can tail to view the details of the thread dump.
+Issue the following command, substituting the correct log file:

+	$ rhc tail ApplicationName -f ruby-1.9/logs/error_log-20130104-000000-EST -o '-n 250'

 **Lab 23 Complete!**
 <!--BREAK-->